 Above: A strand-woven bamboo floor, similar in look and strength to some exotic hardwoods, can have a dramatic effect.
 Image via Teragren.

-Above: In this house on Kiawah Island in Hawaii, Christopher Rose Architects used bamboo flooring stained black to create a monolithic floor in a modern setting.
+Above: In this house on Kiawah Island in South Carolina, Christopher Rose Architects used bamboo flooring stained black to create a monolithic floor in a modern setting.

 Above: Strand-woven bamboo is available in an array of colors.
 Image via Duro Design.